cheggu/SortingAlg/README.md

 This was accomplished using C++ and <a href=https://www.sfml-dev.org/>SFML</a>

-Expect poor coding practices, this was just meant for personal use.
+Expect poor coding practices.
+Don't hate pls.